Sjors/nado-book/resources/assume-utxo.md

 Anyone who already runs a node would be able to see this hash on GitHub and check it against their own node.
 They’d then either not see the block at all, or their node would point out that it’s invalid (because of the invalid signature).
 Both would be reason to sound the alarm.
 Barring some immense social media censorship campaign, anyone about to download a new node might learn what’s going on.

 But the hypothetical malicious developers have another problem.
 No miners are building on top of their invalid block, because the miners already had their node software installed before the invalid hash was produced.
-Within hours of the developers publishing this hash, and long before they release any software for downloading, miners have already produced a longer chain that doesn’t include this stealing block.
+Within hours of the developers publishing this hash, and long before they release any software for download, miners have already produced a longer chain that doesn’t include this stealing block.
 So even if a user didn’t notice the social media drama, their node would simply follow the longest chain.
 It’d be a bit slower because it couldn’t use the Assume Valid feature, but it’d be fine.

 So, what if developers colluded with miners in the theft?
 If a majority of miners decide to work with the developers and continue building on the invalid stealing block, then they’d be able to trick new users.
 But they wouldn’t be able to trick existing users, which is generally the vast (economic) majority.
 Massive drama and probably massive economic losses for these miners would ensue, as no exchange would accept their deposit.